koliseoapi/help/content/users/permissions.md

 ![The permissions page](/img/screenshots/users/permissions-edit.avif)

-## Assigning permissions to an organization
+## Assign permissions to an organization

 Organizations are a way to group events and manage permissions in a single place.
 This is useful when you are organizing multiple events and you want to assign the same permissions to a set of users.